 [Section 43 amended by No. 42 of 2004 s.
 32.]

-44. Disease deemed due to nature of employment
+44. Diseases in Sch.
+3 deemed due to employment in process in Sch.
+3

 If the worker at or immediately before the date on which the worker was rendered less able to earn full wages was employed in any process mentioned in column 2 of Schedule 3 and produces a certificate from a medical practitioner that the disease contracted is the disease or one of the diseases in column 1 set opposite the description of the process, such disease shall be deemed to have been due to the nature of the employment, unless the employer proves the contrary.